Patterns behind Chaos: Forecasting Data Movement for Efficient Large-Scale MoE LLM Inference: Evaluation

 \subsection{Experiment Setup}

-\textbf{Methodology: } We developed a custom multi-chiplet GPU simulator in Python due to the lack of suitable existing tools.
-While cycle-accurate simulators like Gem5~\cite{gem5}, gpgpusm~\cite{gpgpusim}, and mgpusim~\cite{mgpusim} accurately model single GPUs, they are too slow for large-scale systems with over 20 GPUs serving batch sizes exceeding 15,000.
-ASTRI-sim~\cite{astra} supports multi-GPU systems but relies on real system traces and targets traditional LLM training, lacking MoE serving support.
+\textbf{Methodology: } We conduct experiments using event-driven simulation on a validated simulator.
+Expert selection traces are collected by deploying SGLang~\cite{zheng2024sglang} on an 8×H100 DGX server and an 8×H200 AWS instance.

-Our trace-based simulator models key components including LLC, HBM, Compute Units, and D2D links across all dies while considering hardware resource contention.
-The simulator supports configurable die numbers, placement, and connectivity.
-To balance accuracy and efficiency, we simulate MoE models at expert slice granularity, with each expert comprising two slices.
+We developed a custom multi-chiplet GPU simulator in Python, as existing tools are inadequate for our needs.
+Cycle-accurate simulators such as Gem5~\cite{gem5}, gpgpusim~\cite{gpgpusim}, and mgpusim~\cite{mgpusim} accurately model single GPUs but are prohibitively slow for large-scale systems with 20+ dies and batch sizes exceeding 15,000.
+Event-driven simulators such as ASTRA-sim~\cite{astra} support multi-GPU systems but lack detailed microarchitecture modeling and do not support the single-GPU-like programming model we adopt.
+Our simulator models all key multi-chiplet GPU components, including LLC, HBM, compute units, and D2D links across all dies, with a central resource manager that captures contention and congestion.
+We validated the simulator against real measurements from an 8$\times$H100 DGX server, as detailed in ~\autoref{subsec: exp_validation_of_simulator}.

-\textbf{Metric: } We measure pure MoE layer performance during the decode stage as modern LLM serving systems show a trend toward fine-granularity disaggregation.
+\textbf{Metric: } We measure the throughput of MoE layers during the decode stage as modern LLM serving systems show a trend toward fine-granularity disaggregation.
 Traditional LLMs benefit from separating prefill and decode stages across different machines, as demonstrated by DistServe~\cite{zhong2024distserve} and subsequent works~\cite{loongserve, qin2025mooncake}.
 For MoE models, this disaggregation extends further.
 MegaScale-Infer~\cite{zhu2025megascale-infer} separates attention and MoE operations onto different machines for optimal batch sizes.
 Following this trend, we focus on optimizing MoE operations during the decode stage.

-\textbf{Hardware Configuration: } We evaluate on two multi-chiplet topologies: Tesla Dojo~\cite{dojo1, dojo2} and TSMC SoW roadmap~\cite{tsmc-arch}.
-As shown in ~\autoref{table:5_hardware_config}, Tesla Dojo features a 5×5 2D mesh while TSMC SoW employs an 8×3 2D mesh.
-We selected these configurations as they represent real-world deployment (Tesla Dojo) and near-future industry support (TSMC SoW).
-Each chiplet has 1,000 TFLOPS FP8 computing power, 512 GB HBM, 2 TB/s local HBM bandwidth, and 1.5 TB/s interconnection bandwidth between adjacent dies.
-We reserve 10\% of DRAM for hardware management.
+\textbf{Hardware Configuration: } We evaluate two multi-chiplet topologies: Tesla Dojo~\cite{dojo1,dojo2} and the TSMC SoW roadmap~\cite{tsmc-arch}.
+As summarized in \autoref{table:5_hardware_config}, Dojo uses a 5$\times$5 2D mesh, while TSMC SoW adopts an 8$\times$3 2D mesh.
+These choices reflect a deployed system (Dojo) and near-future industry support (TSMC SoW).